alyx161/grafana-matrix-alerts/README.md

 ## Thanks

-This bot is heavily inspired by the [grafana-matrix-forwarder](https://gitlab.com/hctrdev/grafana-matrix-forwarder).
+Thanks a lot to Hector from [grafana-matrix-forwarder](https://gitlab.com/hctrdev/grafana-matrix-forwarder), which this bot is heavily inspired by.

-and made possible by the [maunium.net/go/mautrix](https://maunium.net/go/mautrix/) library.
+This bot is made possible by the [maunium.net/go/mautrix](https://maunium.net/go/mautrix/) library.